Lehodev/Lehodev/README.md

 # Welcome to my Profile
-I'm currently learing Computer Science here in Hungary.
+I'm currently working as a Technical Consultant and trying to master Unity in my free time.
 ## About me
 - I studied Computer Science BSc in Hungary, graduated in 2023.🎓
 - I'm working at Quickborn Consulting LLC as Junior Technical Consultant.💻